Isabella Burns

 Isabella Burns (Isabella Begg) (1771–1858) or Isobel Burns (Isobel Begg) was the youngest sister of the poet Robert Burns, born to William Burness and Agnes Broun at Mount Oliphant Farm on the 27 June 1771 and christened on 2 July 1771 by Rev. William McGill, a friend of her father.
 When she died she was the last member of Robert Burns's immediate family and when living at Bridge House in Alloway for the last sixteen years of her life she entertained many visitors who were interested in his life and works.
-She was the source of many published insights into Burns' life, character and loves.
+She was the source of many published insights into Burns's life, character and loves.
 Her siblings knew her as 'Isbal'.

 Life and background

 Her sisters were Agnes and Annabella whilst her brothers were Robert, Gilbert, John and William.

 When at Lochlea, Robert Chambers records from her own words "Her main occupation was one suited to her tender years – that of tending the cattle in the field.
 Her father would often visit her, sit down by her side, and tell her the names of the various grasses and wild flowers, as if to lose no opportunity of imparting instruction.
 When it thundered she was sure he would come to her, because he knew that on such occasions she was apt to suffer from terror."

 She recalled that her mother sang sweetly and had a great fund of ballads and songs, this being a significant influence on Robert.
 She also emphasised how considerate and supportive she was to her husband.

 After her father's death the family moved to Mossgiel Farm where she lived and worked for nine years.

 Isabella remembered her sister Annabella taking her to dance at age 11 with Matthew Paterson at Tarbolton's Bacherlors' Club after his intended partner failed to turn up.
 She had been at a sewing class in the village.

 Gilbert and Isabella are regarded as being very articulate and having a literacy propensity far above the average.
 John Wilson of Tarbolton of Dr Hornbook fame was her teacher for a brief period.

 Robert Bowie from Stewarton became a merchant in Kilmarnock and for some time he courted Isabella however nothing came of it and he never married.

 In August 1788 Annabella and Isabella were present at the birth of Burns's second son, Francis Wallace, at Ellisland Farm on 18 August 1788.

 At the age of 22 Isabella married John Begg at Mossgiel Farm and after a few years the Begg family moved to Dinning Farm in Closeburn Parish, Nithsdale in 1800, after Gilbert Burns moved from there to Morham Mains in East Lothian.
 In 1810 the lease expired and John Begg became the land steward for Mr James Hope Vere MP on his estate at Blackwood in Lanarkshire.